 Students should be aware of the rare possibility of sudden cardiac arrest, which in athletes is usually caused by a previously unsuspected heart disease or disorder.
-A student may request an electrocardiogram (ECG or EKG) to screen for such disorders, in addition to his or her required physical examination.
+A student may request an electrocardiogram (ECG or EKG) to screen for such disorders, in addition to the required physical examination.